Naila-Srivastava/Netflix-Data-Analysis/README.md

 # 📺 Netflix Data Analysis Project

 Welcome to my Netflix Data Analysis project!
-This project dives into the Netflix catalogue to uncover content trends, top genres, and viewer-friendly insights using Python, pandas, and visualization tools like seaborn and matplotlib.
+This project dives into the Netflix catalogue to uncover content trends, top genres, and viewer-friendly insights using Python, pandas and visualization tools like seaborn and matplotlib.

 ## 🧠 Objective
 To explore and analyze Netflix's dataset through: